sonic-net/SONiC/doc/sonic-application-extension/tpcm_app_ext.md

 ##### Memory Limits
 - As a policy, TPC overall memory limit is restricted to 20% of system memory  ( say, 3087MB from 15G system ram)
-- By default, if individual TPC memory limit is not specified with the newly introduced args input(--memory) to "tpcm install", 20% of TPC overall memory limit is assigned ( say, 617MB from 3087MB in a 15G system ram)
+- By default, if individual TPC memory limit is not specified with the args input(--memory), 20% of TPC overall memory limit is assigned ( say, 617MB from 3087MB in a 15G system ram)
 - Idea is that summation of the memory limits configured for all TPCs must not go beyond the overall TPC memory limit set.
-- The value for --memory is designed to be parsed using docker.utils.parse_bytes which defines the postfix to the unit specified should be one of the `b` `k` `m` `g` characters (or) KB/MB/GB  or  K/M/G  or the unit without any postfix be consider a simple byte value.
+- The value for --memory will be designed to be parsed using docker.utils.parse_bytes which defines the postfix to the unit specified should be one of the `b` `k` `m` `g` characters (or) KB/MB/GB  or  K/M/G  or the unit without any postfix be consider a simple byte value.

-##### Disk Limits
-- Default overall TPC disk limit is set to 20% of disk space.( say, 20% of 32G disk = ~6.2G)
-- Individual TPC disk limits are not supported.

 #### TPC Update

-As we saw above, the startup arguments, management VRF configuration, resource limits can be configured for the TPCs.
+As we saw above, the startup arguments, resource limits can be configured for the TPCs.
 All of these can be updated later via an update utility.
 The corresponding docker containers would be restarted after the TPCs are updated.

 #### TPC Upgrade